 “She works for lawyers, and they make more bank than anybody,” Randy reminded.
 “And don’t be afraid to mooch off of her, I wish Gina made good money.”

-“Yeah, but I want to be a provider,” Jason said.
-“And it’s not that much more than me,” he added.
+“Yeah, but I want to be a provider,” Jason assertd.
+“And she doesn’t make that much more than me,” he added.
 “You know, it was that trip we took to Hawaii that put me on the path to debt.
 We may have partied a little too much.”

 “Yeah, but you had a good time, right?”